hasanbanna/lights/README.md

 ## How to use

-compile the program using:
+compile the program:

 ```
 javac Main.java
 ```

-Run the program using:
+Run the program:

 ```
 java Main [number of lights]